AlexRuzin/study_notes/README.md

 * **

 # Systems Design and Frameworks

+## Content Delivery Network (CDN) Design
+### Scrubbers
+* Prevent DDoS
+* Separate malicious from legitimate traffic requests
+* Pass request to load balancer

+### Proxy Servers
+* Deliver content to users
+* Cached in RAM

+### DNS with Load Balancing
+`A` or `AAAA` records or Authoratative Records are used to distribute requests to a specific server, based on subdomain

+**Round Robin** DNS requests load balance by having a pool of IP addresses, and allowing each IP to handle requests such that they are equally distributed under load

+### Anycast
+Mechanism in which multiple servers have one IP address
+* Reduces load balancer load
+DSR (Direct Server Return) allows for the server to directly return a response, without needing to route back through a load balancer

+## Load Balancer Design

+## Database Sharding

+## Caching

 ## Common Steps for Designing a Framework
 ### Understand the problem and establish a scope (5 mins)
 * What is the magnitutde of connections?